The photographic equipment consisted of a digital Canon 20D camera with an EF 200 F2.8L lens and an EF 300 F2.8L IS lens.

 See also References.

 Most software used in this project is open source software, gratis and easily available.
 Digital picture processing was done with the gimp.
-Acoustic data were processed with the wavesurfer, a free sound editor from the Center for Speech Technology, Stockholm, Sweden; with the standard linux programs lame and sox; and, until 2009, also with Raven Pro (the only comercial package used), by Cornell Lab of Ornithology.
-Spectrograms were generated with Raven Pro or wavesurfer.
+Acoustic data were processed with the wavesurfer, a free sound editor from the Center for Speech Technology, Stockholm, Sweden, and with lame, sox and praat.
+Spectrograms were generated with wavesurfer.

-The web pages were created and maintained on a linux system (OpenSuSE with KDE), directly in HTML, with standard unix tools (vim, bash scripts) and perl.
+The web pages were created and maintained on a linux system (OpenSuSE , Ubuntu), directly in HTML, with vim, bash scripts and perl.
 I use a mysql database as a register of the bird species.
 Many thanks to the Open Software community for their excellent systems and programs.